tiziasan/PHPMasterTemplate/README.md

 - **SECTION**

 The Section allows the possibility to insert a section on the web application.
-The parameter that it takes in input are the title and the body.
+The parameter that it takes in input are two string the title and the body.
 ```PHP
 function insertSection($title,$body)
 ```